okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_sign-in_widget/index.md

 Copy the code above into an `index.html` file on your hard drive.

 For this example to work, you'll need to host it on a web server that runs locally on port 8080.
-If you have Python 3 installed you can simply run the command `python -m http.server 8080` in the same directory as `index.html`.
-If you're on a Mac, you can use `python -m SimpleHTTPServer 8080`.
-This will open a web server on port 8080 and you'll be able to access your page at `http://localhost:8080`.
+The simplest way to do this is to use Python.
+If you have Python 2 installed, use the command `python -m SimpleHTTPServer 8080`, otherwise, if you're using Python 3 you can run the command `python -m http.server 8080` from the same directory as your `index.html` file.

+**NOTE**: You can check to see which version of Python you have installed on your computer by running the command `python -V`.
+If for some reason you don't have the `python` command available, you might need to run `python3 -m http.server 8080` as on some systems, Python is named `python3` instead of `python` -- confusing, right?

+Once you get Python running an HTTP server, you'll be able to access your page at `http://localhost:8080`.

 #### Sign In to Okta with the Default Dashboard